Jiahe321/some-practice/README.md

 # some-practice
-# Some practice and tasks
+# Some practice and tasks for coursework!